By Dallin Curtis

 The first two How to Train Your Dragon films are some of the best that DreamWorks Animation has ever produced and thankfully, the third film wraps up the now-trilogy in an emotional, exquisite, and ultimately rewarding package.
 It’s fair to point out that your enjoyment of this film depends on your affiliation with the rest of the franchise in the past.
 If you have not yet seen or have lightly dabbled in the tales of Hiccup and his dragon pal, Toothless, you might leave The Hidden World thinking that it’s merely a good movie.
 However, if you, like me, have been following this film series since its start back in 2010, you’re reaction may be similar to mine.
 That reaction being, “What a perfect ending!”

-IS IT OKAY FOR YOUR FAMILY (RATED PG)
+IS IT OKAY FOR YOUR KIDS?
+(RATED PG)

 Just like the first two entries, there are multiple action sequences involving both humans and dragons.
 There are fiery explosions, but a majority of them are played for laughs.
 A small group of dragons are legitimately menacing and spit some acid, but nothing graphic occurs.
 The villain injects a special serum into a select number of dragons in order to have them obey his will, but it’s nothing disturbing.
 There’s no sexual content outside of some flirting, kissing, and a talk about marriage.
 The amount of profanity is light.
 It mostly consists of name-calling and other mild insults.
 The worst it gets are a few characters saying OMG.
 Even still, children six and above should be able to watch this film with no problems.